Established in 1978 as the Association of Polysomnographic Technologists (APT), AAST was incorporated in the State of Minnesota in 1986.

 Therefore, the APT Board of Directors developed a 12-month plan for the BRPT to become an independent organization and provided funds to the BRPT as part of a separation agreement.
 The BRPT was incorporated in 1999 and assumed sole responsibility for the administration of the RPSGT examination, beginning with the June 2000 exam, before earning NCCA accreditation in 2002.

-By 2002, the respiratory care community in many states was challenging the right of sleep technologists to perform polysomnography and other technical evaluations for the diagnosis and treatment of patients with sleep disorders.
 The APT leadership understood that the establishment of standardized education programs would be necessary for sleep technology to gain widespread recognition as a separate and distinct allied health profession.
 In 2002, the APT joined the Commission on Accreditation of Allied Health Education Programs (CAAHEP) as an associate member.
 During the next year, the APT intensified its efforts to develop the administrative network, policies, standards and guidelines, curriculum, and syllabus that an accreditation committee would require.
 On April 12, 2003, at its annual business meeting in St. Louis, MO, CAAHEP approved the APT’s request to be eligible to participate in the CAAHEP system and to form a Committee on Accreditation for Polysomnographic Technologist Education (CoA PSG).
 The CAAHEP commissioners also approved the AASM and BRPT as sponsoring organizations for CoA PSG.

 On April 24, 2004, the CAAHEP Standards Committee recommended approval of the Standards and Guidelines of Educational Programs in Polysomnographic Technology, which were developed by CoA PSG.
 In 2006, the first programs in polysomnographic technology were accredited by CAAHEP on the recommendation of CoA PSG, and as of February 2013, there are 42 CAAHEP-accredited sleep technology programs.